ronin-rb/ronin-rb.github.io/blog/_posts/2013-04-04-now-accepting-bitcoins.md

 Bitcoin is a virtual p2p crypto-currency, that is not regulated or taxed.
 This makes transferring Bitcoins far easier and safer than transferring funds via PayPal.
-An increasing amount of online and offline merchants now accept Bitcoins as a form of payment.
-Bitcoins can be bought and sold on many of the online [exchanges].
+An increasing amount of online and offline merchants are starting to accept Bitcoins.
+Bitcoins can be bought and sold on many of the online [exchanges] with native currency.

 [Bitcoin]: http://bitcoin.org/
 [NameCheap]: https://www.namecheap.com/support/payment-options/bitcoin.aspx